maxgrove42/DonkeyKongRecreation/README.md

 ### Features
 - Transition from Mario to Pikachu on the third floor.
-- Interactive objects: barrels, DonkeyKong, floors, ladders, Mario/Pikachu, Peach, and the game world.
+- Interactive objects: barrels (utilizing LinkedLists), DonkeyKong, floors, ladders, Mario/Pikachu, Peach, and the game world.
 - Background music and sound effects for jumping, winning, and losing.

 ### Notes